 The Dirt on Skin Care Products

-Here are some ingredients to that you should avoid, as they can be detrimental to overall skin health:
+Avoid these ingredients, as they can be detrimental to overall skin health!

 BHA (butylated hydroxyanisole) and BHT (butylated hydroxytoluene) are synthetic antioxidants that are commonly used as preservatives in lipstick and moisturizers, among other cosmetics.
-BHA and BHT have been known to cause allergic reactions in the skin.1 The International Agency for Research on Cancer classifies BHA as a possible human carcinogen (cancer-causing).2 According to the European Commission on Endocrine Disruption, BHA can interfere with hormone function,3 which may ultimately affect our growth, development, metabolism, and reproductive function.
+BHA and BHT have been known to cause allergic reactions in the skin.
+The International Agency for Research on Cancer classifies BHA as a possible human carcinogen (cancer-causing).
+According to the European Commission on Endocrine Disruption, BHA can interfere with hormone function, which may ultimately affect our growth, development, metabolism, and reproductive function.

 Dibutyl phthalate (DBP) is mainly used in nail products as a solvent for dyes and to prevent nail polish from turning brittle.
-DBP is definitely absorbed through the skin.4 It can also cause genetic mutations.5 And in laboratory experiments, it has been shown to cause developmental defects.6 The European Union categorizes DBP as an endocrine disruptor, as it too also interferes with hormone function.7
+DBP is definitely absorbed through the skin.
+It can also cause genetic mutations.
+And in laboratory experiments, it has been shown to cause developmental defects.
+The European Union categorizes DBP as an endocrine disruptor, as it too also interferes with hormone function.

 Parabens (butylparaben, methylparaben, propylparaben, paraben) are probably the most widely used preservative in the cosmetic industry.
-About 75-95 percent of cosmetics contain parabens.8 They penetrate the skin easily and can also interfere with hormone function, as they mimic estrogen.
-In one study, parabens were detected in human breast cancer tissues.9 When they are applied to the skin and absorbed into the body, they bypass the metabolic process and enter the bloodstream and body organs.
-It is estimated that women are exposed to 50mg per day of parabens from cosmetics.10
+About 75-95 percent of cosmetics contain parabens.
+They penetrate the skin easily and can also interfere with hormone function, as they mimic estrogen.
+In one study, parabens were detected in human breast cancer tissues.
+When they are applied to the skin and absorbed into the body, they bypass the metabolic process and enter the bloodstream and body organs.
+It is estimated that women are exposed to 50mg per day of parabens from cosmetics.

 Parfum or fragrance usually encompasses a mixture of dozens of chemicals.
 They are added to perfumes, colognes, deodorants, lotions, laundry detergents, and more.
 The list goes on and on!
-Over 3,000 chemicals are used as fragrances11 that act as irritants and can trigger allergies12 and migraines.13 In addition, a survey found that amongst asthmatics, perfumes or colognes triggered asthma attacks in three out of four individuals.14
+Over 3,000 chemicals are used as fragrances that act as irritants and can trigger allergiesand migraines.
+In addition, a survey found that amongst asthmatics, perfumes or colognes triggered asthma attacks in three out of four individuals.

 Vitamin A is also known as an anti-aging antioxidant.
-Numerous studies have shown vitamin A to aid in the improvement of overall appurtenance, roughness, pigmentation, fine and coarse wrinkles and complexion.
-It also has an effect on collagen synthesis, and increases circulation in the skin layers.18
+Numerous studies have shown vitamin A to aid in the improvement of overall appearence, roughness, pigmentation, fine and coarse wrinkles and complexion.
+It also has an effect on collagen synthesis, and increases circulation in the skin layers.

 Since we are undoubtedly and unintentionally exposing ourselves internally to a variety of toxins and chemicals, it is important to pay attention to the ingredients listed on products.
 Rule of thumb: if you can’t pronounce it, then it probably isn’t good for you!
 The great news is that there are alternatives on the market, including cosmeceuticals and hair care products that are not only safe, but also very effective.
 Speak to a nutritionist, dermatologist or naturopathic doctor today and make the switch to natural personal care products to further protect your skin’s health and overall well-being.